-Tamoxifen and raloxifene are available on the NHS for women who have an increased risk of developing breast cancer.
-Both tamoxifen or raloxifene can be used in women who have been through the menopause.
-Only tamoxifen can be used in women who are still having periods.
+Tamoxifen is available on the NHS for women who have an increased risk of developing breast cancer.
+Tamoxifen can be used in women who have been through the menopause as well as for women who are still having periods.
+A different medicine called raloxifene can also be used in women who have been through the menopause.
 Women who have already had both breasts removed won't be offered these medications because their risk of developing breast cancer is very small.

 A course of treatment with tamoxifen or raloxifene will usually involve taking a tablet every day for five years.
 Currently, these two medications are not licensed for the purpose of reducing the risk of breast cancer.
 However, they can still be used if you understand the benefits and risks and your doctor believes the treatment will be helpful.

 Further help & information